Frequently Asked Questions

 What is your fee?

-To make therapy more accessible, I reserve 10% of my practice for pay-what-you-can clients.
+To make therapy more accessible, I reserve 10% of my practice for sliding scale clients.
 This option is designed to support those who may be facing financial barriers but are committed to their mental health.
 If you are interested in being put on this waiting list, please schedule a consultation.
 The wait list is currently open and will close when the estimated wait exceeds six months.

 How long will I need to be in therapy?